Submitting Test Scores

 - Math: 460

-For course placement information based on your ACT, SAT, or Accuplacer Placement Test Scores please view the Accuplacer Score Matrix.
-Unofficial ACT, SAT, and Accuplacer Placement Test Scores from within the past five years for reading and sentence skills and within the past two years for math may be submitted through fax, email, or in person at the Testing Center.
+For course placement information based on your CCPT Placement Test Scores please view the CCPT Score Matrix.
+Unofficial ACT, SAT, CCPT and Accuplacer Placement Test Scores from within the past five years for reading and sentence skills and within the past two years for math may be submitted through fax, email, or in person at the Testing Center.

 Mailing address: RRCC Assessment Center, 13300 W. 6th Ave., Lakewood, CO 80228.